Ash Panesar: Nish Panesar

-Departure
+Departure (2023)

 That's a wrap on Ash, for now.
 It's been an amazing three and a half years here at EastEnders.
 Thank you so much to all the viewers that have loved Ash and her journey, and all her kind of quirks, the fiery side and soft.

 — –Garcha's Instagram post bidding farewell to the character and thanking supportive viewers.

 On 30 January 2023, it was announced that Ash had been axed from the soap by executive producer Chris Clenshaw after four years.
 At the time of the announcement, Garcha was still filming.
 The character's exit storyline was later revealed to be "straightforward" and sources disclosed that Garcha had considered her time on the soap as "incredible", but was "ready to try new things".
 After Ash's exit in episode 6659, broadcast on 8 March 2023, the soap released a video of Garcha delivering a speech after concluding filming her final scenes.
 In the speech, Garcha enthused that she "had the best time" on the show, especially as the opportunity arrived when she was reconsidering her career path.
 She continued that she had "learnt so much" and worked with "the most amazing people" before thanking her co-stars and crew members.
 Garcha hoped that she could return to the part in the near future, noting "hopefully it's not goodbye forever".

+Reintroduction (2026)

+In 2026, it was announced the character would be reintroduced after three years away, with Sakira Vel assuming the role.
+On taking on the role and making her television debut, Vel said: "When I got the call offering me the role, I don't think I could truly believe it until I finally made it onto the Square!
+EastEnders is an absolute television icon, and the show was essentially the backdrop to my childhood.
+Taking on the role of Ash is a real honour and I cannot wait for the audience to see what we have in store as she dives straight into the Panesar family chaos."
+Whilst executive producer Ben Wadey said: "We're delighted to welcome Ash back to Walford and to have Sakira Vel join the EastEnders cast.
+With unresolved tensions still simmering between Ash and her family, her unexpected return is set to create new challenges for the Panesar family."
+Scenes concerning Vel's debut occurred during Episode 7403, broadcast on 21 September 2026.